-There are no significant events that have occurred after the 30 June 2022.
+There are no significant events that have occurred after the 30 June 2023.

-MANAGEMENT CERTIFICATE OF WAMBO SHIRE RIVER IMPROVEMENT TRUST
+MANAGEMENT CERTIFICATE OF WAMBO SHIRE RIVER IMPROVEMENT TRUST For the Year Ended 30 June 2023

-These general purpose financial statements have been prepared pursuant to s.
-62 (1)(a) of the Financial Accountability Act 2009 (the Act), s.39 of the Financial and Performance Management Standard 2019 and other prescribed requirements.
+These general purpose financial statements have been prepared pursuant to s.~62~(1)(a) of the Financial Accountability Act 2009 (the Act), s.39 of the Financial and Performance Management Standard 2019 and other prescribed requirements.
 In accordance with s.62(1)(b) of the Act we certify that in our opinion:

-- a) the prescribed requirements for establishing and keeping the accounts have been complied with in all material respects; and - b) the financial statements have been drawn up to present a true and fair view, in accordance with prescribed accounting standards, of the transactions of the Wambo Shire River Improvement Trust (the Trust) for the financial year ended 30 June 2022 and of the financial position of the Trust as at the end of that year; and
+- a) the prescribed requirements for establishing and keeping the accounts have been complied with in all material respects; and - b) the financial statements have been drawn up to present a true and fair view, in accordance with prescribed accounting standards, of the transactions of the Wambo Shire River Improvement Trust (the Trust) for the financial year ended 30 June 2023 and of the financial position of the Trust as at the end of that year; and